Accompanied driving

 Theoretical learning and test

-Candidates must have at least 12 one-hour theory lessons from a driving school.
+You must have at least 12 one-hour theory lessons from a driving school.

 The theory test may:

-• be taken in Luxembourgish, French, German, Portuguese or English at the SNCA sites in Sandweiler (Tuesdays), Esch-sur-Alzette (Thursdays) or Fridhaff (Wednesdays);
+• be taken in Luxembourgish, French, German, Portuguese or English at the SNCA sites in Sandweiler (Tuesdays), Esch-sur-Alzette (Thursdays) or Fridhaff (Wednesdays).

 • on request, be taken as an oral examination, accompanied by a sworn interpreter if necessary, to be held at Sandweiler, Esch-sur-Alzette or Fridhaff.